-The Board reviewed the effectiveness of controls for the year ended 31 August 2018, principally through a process of management self-assessment, including confirmation from executive management.
-It also considered reports from the internal audit, the external auditor and other assurance providers.
-(King IV™ – Principle 5)
+The Board reviewed the effectiveness of controls for the year ended 31 August 2019, principally through a process of management self-assessment, including confirmation from executive management.
+It also considered reports from the internal audit, the external auditor and other assurance providers. ( – Principle 5)

-AEEI through its investment in AEEI Events and Tourism, acquired an additional 24.5% shares from a shareholder in espAfrika (Pty) Ltd by exercising its pre-emptive rights, whereafter their shareholding ceased to exist.
+- AEEI, through its investment in AEEI Events and Tourism, acquired additional shares in espAfrika (Pty) Ltd, which resulted in the ownership changing to 100%.

 DIRECTORS’ RESPONSIBILITY AND APPROVAL OF THE INTEGRATED REPORT

-The AEEI Board is ultimately responsible for ensuring the integrity of the integrated report and acknowledges its responsibility to ensure that the integrity of the integrated report is not compromised.
-The audit and risk committee also reviewed and recommended the integrated report and annual financial statements to the Board for approval.
-The Board has applied its mind to the integrated report and believes that it addresses all material matters and fairly represents the integrated performance of the Group.
+The AEEI Board is ultimately responsible for ensuring that the integrity of the integrated report is not compromised.
+The audit and risk committee reviewed and recommended the integrated report and annual financial statements to the Board for approval.
+The Board has applied its mind to the integrated report and believes that it addresses all material matters and fairly represents the integrate performance of the Group.

-The integrated report and the annual financial statements for the Group for the year ended 31 August 2018 were approved by the Board of directors and signed on their behalf by Reverend Dr VC Mehana and Mr K Abdulla on 26 November 2018.
-(King IV™ – Principle 15)
+The integrated report and the annual financial statements for the Group for the year ended 31 August 2019 were approved by the Board of directors and signed on their behalf by Mrs AB Amod and Mr K Abdulla on 31 January 2019. ( – Principle 15)

 The special resolutions passed during the year for the Company relate to the approval: